Overview – dermatitis is a general term that describes a common skin irritation

 - Any eczema anywhere else on your body

 Examination – they’ll ask whether you have any other symptoms associated with eczema or dermatitis.
 They may also ask you some questions about your legs and should perform a thorough examination, this should be done stood up and lying down.
 They should:

 - Ask about your symptoms and how long you have had problems

-If it looks like you have varicose eczema, you may be offered a simple test called a Doppler ultrasound.
-This test compares blood flow in your ankle with that in your arm to find out if there are blood flow problems in your lower leg.
-You might have to come back to have your Doppler test on another day or at another clinic but you should have this test within a few weeks of your first appointment.
+- Doppler ultrasound – this test compares blood flow in your ankle with that in your arm to find out if there are blood flow problems in your lower leg.
+This is because problems with the veins in your legs can often cause varicose eczema.
+You might have to come back to have your Doppler test on another day or at another clinic but you should have this test within 2 weeks of your first appointment

 Treatment – what treatment will I be offered for dermatitis?